 CEIAG is delivered through discrete careers support sessions, which focus initially on supporting students through their university applications, and in assemblies.
 Students are able to request careers interviews and discussions with key staff regarding progression beyond school.
 As much support as possible is provided to help students make good, informed decisions, but there is an emphasis in Year 13 on students being proactive in this process.

 The school aims to provide opportunities for students of all year groups to meet and engage with representatives from a wide range of careers pathways.
 These ‘Meet the Employer’ sessions take place at lunchtimes throughout the year and will give students the opportunity to find out about different careers as well as ask questions of employers.
 The programme is advertised in tutor groups.

 National Careers Week

-National Careers Week 2020 is running from 2nd to 7th March, and the school will be participating by running a series of activities including a programme of additional ‘Meet the Employer’ sessions at lunchtime which will be open to students from all year groups.
+National Careers Week runs in March every year, and the school will be participating by running a series of activities including a programme of additional ‘Meet the Employer’ sessions at lunchtime which will be open to students from all year groups.
 All students in Years 9 and 12 will have lessons in all of their subjects on the relevance of those subjects for future career pathways.